9-whiterose-9/aw-project/micro-frontends/statistical-data.md

 ##  Meat Statistical Data Microfrontend

 ### Responsability
-- Displaying statistical data related to meat consumption and prodution in the user's region.
+- Displays statistical data related to meat consumption and prodution in the user's region.

 ### Why it should be a microfrontend
 - This microfrontend focuses solely on presenting statistical data, keeping its codebase simple and manageable.